 2. The ground over which the backfilling process is to be carried out must be thoroughly cleaned.
 If water is present, it must be pumped out or bailed out.

-3. Depending upon the engineering properties and site condition, the suitable backfill material must be selected.
+3. Depending upon the engineering properties and site condition, a suitable backfill material must be selected.
 A mixture of backfill materials can also be used.

 4. If possible, the refilling material can be used from the excavated earth.
 This can be useful in the reduction of the overall cost.
 But, it must be taken care that the excavated material is well cleaned and free from rubbish.